Capacitary Muckenhoupt Weight, BMO and BLO Spaces with Hausdorff Content, Factorization Theorems and Applications: Introduction

-From the definition of Choquet integral, it follows that this integral is well defined for all non-measurable functions with respect to the Lebesgue measure.
+From the definition, it follows that the Choquet integral is well defined for all non-negative functions, without the assumption of measurability.
 For any $p\in(0,\fz)$, the \emph{$p$-Choquet integral with respect to the capacity} of a function $f$ on $E$ is defined by setting